A2osX/A2osX/.Docs/Shell Developers Guide.md

 	command <switch> <value> <switch> argument argument   or command [ <condition> ]

 where in the first nomenclature a **command** performs an action with or on the objects passed as *\<arguments\>*, modifying its behavior (the action it performs) based on *\<switches\>* if present.
-For example in the case of **ls -l /myvol** the command is **ls**, the option or switch is **-l** and the argument (target of the operation) is **/myvol**, which in this case the command would print a long listing of the root directory fo the ProDOS volume named /myvol.
-The second nomenclature is used with the logic/control commands **if** and **while** where a *\<condition\>* is evaluated and the result is processed by the command to effect program flow.
+For example in the case of `ls -l /myvol` the command is *ls*, the option or switch is *-l* and the argument (target of the operation) is /myvol, which in this case the command would print a long listing of the root directory for the ProDOS volume named /myvol.
+The second nomenclature is used with the logic/control commands *if* and *while* where a *\<condition\>* is evaluated and the result is processed by the command to effect program flow.

 > A note on command line structure for internal and external commands: When passing a command a series of arguments, you must include a space between each argument.
 In addition, if a command has an option that requires an argument, there must also be a space between the option and its argument.
-For example, when using the READ command which has the -S -P and -N options, the -P and -N options both require an argument so the full use of the command would be **read -s -n 3 -p "My Prompt" avar**.
-Do not use -n3 as you might in Linux or DOS as you will generate a Syntax Error and the command will fail to execute.
-Also note, for many commands the order of the arguments is important (i.e. **cp** sourcefile destfile, the order is critical), however the order of options is not.  **read -s -n 3 -p "MyPrompt" avar** is the same as **read -p "MyPrompt" avar -s -n 3 ** as well as **read -s avar -n 3 -p "MyPrompt"**.
-What is critical here is that you **must** have a number immediately after **-n** and a string after **-p** which will be the prompt.
+For example, when using the READ command which has the -S -P and -N options, the -P and -N options both require an argument so the full use of the command would be `read -s -n 3 -p "My Prompt" avar`.
+Do not use *-n3* as you might in Linux or DOS as you will generate a Syntax Error and the command will fail to execute.
+Also note, for many commands the order of the arguments is important (i.e. `cp sourcefile destfile`, the order is critical), however the order of options is not.  `read -s -n 3 -p "MyPrompt" avar` is the same as `read -p "MyPrompt" avar -s -n 3` as well as `read -s avar -n 3 -p "MyPrompt"`.
+What is critical here is that you **must** have a number immediately after *-n* and a string after *-p* which will be the prompt.

 ### Arguments

 As briefly discussed above, almost all commands take and most even require an argument which affects the command's behavior.
-For example the **sleep** command requires that you pass it an argument that indicates the amount of time to SLEEP.
+For example the *sleep* command requires that you pass it an argument that indicates the amount of time to SLEEP.
 Arguments come in many forms; each of these is discussed here.

 #### \<conditions\>

 The shell features a lot of built-in checks and comparisons called \<conditions\> throughout this guide.
-This particular form of an argument is used exclusively by the **if** and **while** commands where the \<condition\> is evaluated and result is used to control program flow with in the defined **if-else-fi** or **while-loop** block.
+This particular form of an argument is used exclusively by the *if* and *while* commands where the \<condition\> is evaluated and result is used to control program flow with in the defined **if-else-fi** or **while-loop** block.
 All conditions must be enclosed with in brackets **[]**.
 In addition to the capabilities found in the extensive list of checks and comparisons listed below, conditional execution can be enhanced by negating with an ! in front of a condition and/or compounding with AND and OR between two or more conditions.
-The following scripts show examples of the possible conditions can use while writing your own scripts.
+The following scripts show examples of the possible conditions you can use while writing your own scripts.

 > Note: 	The examples below make use of the **;** directive which allows you to put multiple statements on one line.
 So for example